Chillin’ in Cartago…Literally

 Print

-When I was chosen to be an exchange student back in 1984–you know what seems like the freaking “olden days” now, I was elated.
+When I was chosen to be an exchange student back in 1984–you know, in what now seems like the “olden days”, I was elated.

-A number of students would be scattered around the San Jose area and more to Alajuela and its surroundings.
-Only four in our group of thirty students had been chosen to spend the next twelve months in Cartago.
+Several students were scattered around the San Jose area, and more in Alajuela and its surroundings.
+Only four in our group of thirty students (including myself) had been chosen to spend the next twelve months in Cartago.

 Cartago Is Known for Cooler Temperatures